 Step 5 : Repair

-So, friends, it is a detailed post about How to Troubleshoot Amplifier Circuits if you have any questions ask in comments.
+So, friends, it is a detailed post about How to Troubleshoot Amplifier Circuits if you have any questions ask in the comments.
 Thanks for reading.